MEET OUR TEAM!

 Audrey has had a varied professional background in both the public and private sector: fiscal and budget analyst; grants management; hotel management; banker, loan officer and in-branch investment officer; office manager, etc. Audrey’s educational background includes a Bachelor of Science degree in Business Administration from Oregon State University in Corvallis, Oregon and an Associate of Arts degree from Spokane Falls Community College in Spokane, Washington.
 Audrey is a certified Nevada Veterans Advocate (NVA) with the State of Nevada, Veteran’s Services.
 Being an NVA is her way to volunteer and give back to the local veterans.

 Neyzer hails from Colombia sharing her public relations, communication and broadcasting experience with the Partnership Team.
 She is responsible for the 120% increase in Latino participation in Partnership events since she joined the organization in 2006.
 Her tenacity and passion in working with people shines through in her Latino community outreach events, Spanish newsletters, involvement in school and community functions and assistance in grant reporting.
 Neyzer also leads a Latino women’s group called Fuerza Latina in collaboration with Douglas County Social Services.

 Kendyl Mooney, Communications Coordinator

-Kendyl is a Douglas County native who recently moved back to the area.
-She is a Douglas High graduate and has her Associate’s from WNC.
-Her goals are to graduate with her Bachelor’s in Criminal Justice within the next two years and focus on recidivism within the community and the factors that are main contributors.
-Kendyl’s primary role will be focused on the social media aspects of the Partnership and getting the word out about our current projects.
+Kendyl is a Douglas County native who graduated from Douglas High School.
+She has a passion for this community and plans to raise her daughter here with her husband and two labs.
+Her goal is to graduate with her Bachelor’s in Criminal Justice within the next few years.
+Kendyl’s primary role will be focused on the social media aspects of the Partnership and getting the word out about our current projects and events.

 Daria Winslow, Prevention Coordinator